A Portrait of Joshu Sasaki Roshi

-The film chronicles the life and teachings of the legendary 106 years old Zen master Joshu Sasaki Roshi.
+This documentary feature chronicles the life and teachings of the legendary 107 years old Zen master Joshu Sasaki Roshi.
 In 1962, he left his position as the abbot of a remote monastery in Japan, arriving in Los Angeles with only a change of clothes and an English dictionary in one sleeve of his robe and a Japanese dictionary in the other.
 He vowed to continue teaching until “…the seeds of Buddhism are planted in the West.”

 Teaching at an advanced age, his Herculean will is evident both in front of the camera and behind the scenes as well.
 Often using humorous gestures and enigmatic phrases, he skillfully communicates the essence of Zen.

-Many of the people closest to Roshi have already been interviewed, including singer-songwriter Leonard Cohen, a student of forty plus years; Shinzen Young, renowned Vipassana teacher and Roshi’s former translator; Steve Sanfield, who lived with Roshi for four years in the early days, and several highly accomplished teachers who head Roshi’s centers.
+Many people closest to Roshi have been interviewed, including singer-songwriter Leonard Cohen, Professor Harold Roth (Brown University), Shinzen Young (renowned Vipassana teacher and Roshi’s former translator), Steve Sanfield, who lived with Roshi for four years in the early days, as well as many accomplished teachers who head up Roshi’s centers.

 Additionally, students are filmed interacting with Roshi in their daily activities: Zen life at Sasaki Roshi’s various Buddhist centers demonstrate how an authentic Rinzai Zen Buddhist tradition has been transplanted from Japan to America.

-Joshu Sasaki Roshi is well known for not allowing his dharma talks to be published.
-His writings have not been published to date .
-He has chosen to live quietly and until a recent illness, was still teaching full time.
-Only now, for this film, has he allowed the public to see him up close.
-This is extremely rare, and Roshi has given director-cinematographer Don Farber free reign to document his life.
+Joshu Sasaki Roshi was well known for not allowing his dharma talks to be published, only allowing for his first book, About Tagatha Zen, to be published at the age of 107.
+He chose to live quietly and continued to teach until a year before his passing.
+Only now, for this film, did he allow the public to see him up close.
+In a rare opportunity, Roshi gave director-cinematographer Don Farber and producer Carole Wilson free reign to document his life.